 You don’t have to be a hardened jazz fan to appreciate the music of the singer known affectionately as Old Blue Eyes.
 In this article we countdown 20 of the BIGGEST Frank Sinatra hits, including a couple of songs you may be less familiar with.

 You’ll find them all on this complete Frank Sinatra playlist if you want to listen at the same time…

-Few artists bridge the gap between jazz and the wider public like ‘Ol’ Blue Eyes’.
-Here we take a look at 20 of the greatest Frank Sinatra songs from across his iconic career.
+Few artists bridge the gap between jazz and the wider public like Francis Albert Sinatra.
+Here we take a look at some of his greatest songs from an iconic career.

 Frank Sinatra is one of the biggest selling artists of the 20th Century, with numerous hits that are instantly recognisable to almost everyone.